Pratyush625/cityjobsproject/README.md

 #.
 Configure the templatefile and staticfile inside settings.py

-#.Create template folder and static folder, inside static folder create css folder and image folder, insert tghe required images, Here sqlite used as default database
+#.Create template folder and static folder, inside static folder create css folder and image folder, insert the required images, Here sqlite used as default database

 #.
 Create 4 different model class for 4 different cities with attributes